 sudo apt-get update sudo apt-get upgrade

-2. Now the final thing we need before we can proceed is to install the python2.7-dev package, simply run the following command on your Raspberry Pi to install all of the required packages for this guide on setting up your RFID reader.
+2. Now the final thing we need before we can proceed is to install python2.7-dev, python-pip and git packages.
+Simply run the following command on your Raspberry Pi to install all of the required packages for this guide on setting up your RFID reader.

-Run the following two commands on your Raspberry Pi to clone the source code.
+Run the following command on your Raspberry Pi to install spidev to your Raspberry Pi through pip.

 SimpleMFRC522.py that takes the MFRC522.py file and greatly simplifies it by making you only have to deal with a couple of functions instead of several.

 To clone this repository, you can type the following two commands into your Raspberry Pi.